KiddLab/insertion-genotype/README.md

 improvement for genotyping large insertions (full length LINE or ERV proviruses) as some reads may map entirely within the element and not having any anchoring information unique to that region.

 ## Update May 2019:
-Added new module to genotype using only split reads that cross breakpoint/TSD sregion
+Added new module to genotype using only split reads that cross breakpoint/TSD region Just takes one end when there is sequence deleted also from the empty allele